Document Review FDIS ISO 9001:2008 against ISO 9001:1994

 - 7.2.1 (Identification of Customer Requirements) requires that the organization determine: a) requirements specified by the customer including delivery and post-delivery requirements, b) product requirements not specified by the customer but necessary for intended or specified use, c) statutory and regulatory requirements related to the product, and d) any additional requirements determined by the organization.

-- 7.2.3 (Customer Communication) requires that the organization determine and implement effective arrangements for communicating with customers in relation to a) product information, b) enquiries, contracts, or order handling, including amendments, and c) customer feedback, including complaints.
+- 7.2.3 (Customer Communication) requires that the organization determine and implement effective arrangements for communicating with customers in relation to a) product information, b) inquiries, contracts, or order handling, including amendments, and c) customer feedback, including complaints.

 - 7.4.1 (Purchasing Control) requires that the criteria for selection, evaluation, and re-evaluation of suppliers be established.
 Records of the results of evaluations and any necessary actions arising from the evaluation must be maintained.